Statement: IRS working group on identity theft and refund fraud

 At the invitation of IRS Commissioner John Koskinen, H&R Block president and CEO Bill Cobb participated in today’s working group addressing the challenges of identity theft and refund fraud.
 Representatives from the tax industry and state tax administrators also joined the working group.

 After the meeting, Cobb thanked Commissioner Koskinen and recommended additional actions that would help prevent the growing problem of tax fraud, including implementing the same due diligence requirements across tax preparation methods and enforcing mandatory minimum standards for tax preparers.
-H&R Block’s new Fraud Resource Center details these and other proposed solutions.

 The full remarks of H&R Block president and CEO Bill Cobb: